franciscoLKDO/guntar/README.md

 ![Alt Text](./vhs/intro.gif)

 Guntar is a CLI tool for tar archive.
-It allows you to read tar archives and browse, read, and extract files directly in memory.
+It allows you to read, browse, and extract files directly in memory.

 ## Features